-Dravet syndrome is considered to be an epilepsy syndrome with accumulating morbidity.
-This means that epilepsy is just one part of Dravet syndrome and there are other health conditions which are often found in patients.
+Dravet syndrome is considered to be an epilepsy syndrome with accumulating symptoms.
+This means that epilepsy is just one part of Dravet syndrome and there are other health conditions, called comorbidities, which often occur in patients.
 These include cognitive delays, behavioral difficulties, motor impairment, speech delays/impairment, and issues with sleep.
 More information on comorbidities often occurring in Dravet syndrome can be found at the back of this booklet and on our website.

 Dravet syndrome affects between 1:15,700-1:20,900 people.
-It was first described in 1978 by Dr. Charlotte Dravet, a French pediatric epileptologist.
+It was first described in 1978 by Dr. Charlotte Dravet, a French pediatric epileptologist (a neurologist who specializes in epilepsy care).
 For the majority of patients, the first seizure occurs in the first year of life and is often accompanied by a fever or illness.
 This seizure may be prolonged (longer than 5 minutes in length).
 Prolonged seizures, also known as status epilepticus, require emergency intervention and will most likely involve a child receiving treatment in the ER or being admitted to the hospital.
 This first seizure may be improperly diagnosed as a febrile seizure and thought unlikely to happen again.

-In many cases, the first seizure occurs after vaccination due to the associated fever and immune activation.
+In many cases the first seizure occurs after vaccination, due to the associated fever and immune activation.
 Dravet syndrome is caused by an underlying genetic mutation, and vaccines do not cause or worsen the trajectory of the disease.
 It is important to discuss preventative measures to avoid fever, which may cause seizures, surrounding vaccination or other illness with your child's physicians.

-Seizures in the first year of life are often tonic clonic (jerking movements), prolonged (status epilepticus), and tend to affect one side of the body.
+Seizures in the first year of life are often hemiclonic (a type of seizure where one side of the body exhibits rhythmic jerking or twitching movements) and prolonged (status epilepticus).
 Over time, seizures happen with or without a fever or illness and you may begin to recognize seizure triggers in your child, such as pattern or light sensitivity, overheating, or overexcitement.
 After the first year, additional seizure types may appear.
 It is important to learn about these different types of seizures so that you can recognize and report them accurately.

-- Tonic clonic (grand mal) seizures involve both stiffening and twitching or jerking of a person's muscles. - Myoclonic seizures, are characterized by brief, jerking spasms which may involve one part of the body or the whole body. - Atypical absence seizures begin abruptly, with the patient entering a trance-like state during which they are unresponsive or unaware of their surroundings.
+- Hemiclonic seizures, where one side of the body exhibits rhythmic jerking or twitching movements - Tonic clonic seizures, where both sides of the body exhibits rhythmic jerking or twitching movements - Myoclonic seizures, are characterized by brief, jerking spasms which may involve one part of the body or the whole body. - Atypical absence seizures begin abruptly, with the patient entering a trance-like state during which they are unresponsive or unaware of their surroundings.
 Patients may stare blankly into space, or experience automatisms (non-purposeful, repetitive movements such as lip smacking, blinking, or gulping). - Complex partial seizures are focal seizures that start in one area of the brain, but may spread, with the patient losing consciousness during the seizure.
 Patients may stare blankly into space, or experience automatisms (nonpurposeful, repetitive movements such as lip smacking, blinking, or gulping). - Status epilepticus is a seizure that lasts longer than 5 minutes, or having more than one seizure within a 5 minute period, without returning to a normal level of consciousness between seizures.
 These seizures typically require intervention with a rescue medication, either at home or in a hospital setting to stop them. - Non-convulsive status epilepticus (NCSE) is a state of continuous or repetitive seizures without convulsions.
 Patients with NCSE have altered mental state.
 An EEG is needed to confirm the diagnosis.